aaronjdevaney/classification-homework/README.md

 Using the Lending Club data we did the following:

--Oversampled using Naive Random Oversampler and SMOTE algorithms -Undersampled the data using the Cluster Centroids algorithm -Over and under sampled the data using a combination SMOTEENN algorithm
+1. Oversampled using Naive Random Oversampler and SMOTE algorithms

+2. Undersampled the data using the Cluster Centroids algorithm

+3. Over and under sampled the data using a combination SMOTEENN algorithm

 #### Questions